marielakreuss/marielakreuss/README.md

 I **vibe-code**: I don't have a computer-science background — I describe what I want in plain language and shape it together with AI until it works.
-Everything below came to life that way, and I'm quite proud of that. 💛
+Everything below came to life that way...

 ### 🛠️ Projects on GitHub